-The growing adoption of electric vehicles in public sharing fleets is a significant trend in the MaaS market.
-Governments of several countries are taking active initiatives to introduce different policies and regulations, in order to encourage the deployment of these vehicles for shared mobility services.
-Different companies are also stepping up efforts for the introduction of electric vehicle fleets sharing purposes.
-For instance, in 2018, Volkswagen AG announced the launch of an all-electric carsharing service under the brand name, WeShare.
-In June 2019, the company initially launched the service in Berlin, Germany, with 1,500 Volkswagen e-Golf cars.
-Furthermore, it intends to expand in other cities across Europe and North America, from 2020.
+In recent years, the surging adoption of EVs in public sharing fleets has become a prominent trend in the market.
+Governments of several nations are introducing policies and regulations to encourage the deployment of these new-energy vehicles for shared mobility services.
+Several companies are also taking initiatives to introduce EV fleets for sharing purposes.
+For example, in 2018, Volkswagen AG introduced its plan to launch an all-electric carsharing service under the brand name WeShare.
+This service made its debut in Berlin, Germany, in June 2019 with 1,500 Volkswagen e-Golf cars.
+The company also intends to expand in other European and North American cities from 2020 onward.

 The global MaaS market is moderately consolidated and characterized by the presence of players such as Uber Technologies Inc., Beijing Xiaoju Technology Co.
 Ltd. (Didi Chuxing), ANI Technologies Pvt.
 Ltd. (Ola), Hertz Global Holdings Inc., Sixt SE, Car2Go Ltd., Lyft Inc., Grab Holdings Inc., Enterprise Holdings Inc., Avis Budget Group Inc., and Europcar Mobility Group S.A.